Yusheng-Xu/VGS-SVGS-Segmentation/README.md

 ```
 @article{xu2017geometric,
-  title={Geometric Primitive Extraction From Point Clouds of Construction Sites Using VGS},
+  title={Geometric primitive extraction from point clouds of construction sites using VGS},
   author={Xu, Yusheng and Tuttas, Sebastian and Hoegner, Ludwig and Stilla, Uwe},
   journal={IEEE Geoscience and Remote Sensing Letters},
   volume={14},